CristianGivan/FO/src/main/java/com/app/FO/doc/Classes/Transaction.md

 # ToDo

 - [ ] putSum update also the balance from accounts
-- [ ] putAccount update deleted the accountTransaction to be moved to history
+- [ ] putAccount update deleted the transactionAccount to be moved to history
 - deleteAccountFromTransaction is not used because you cannot have a transaction with only one account it chan be only changed
 - transaction can have status pending planed completed (pending is not used could be that it is the balance is changed